- Elected Officials

 Inmate – Calls & Mail

-Inmates may receive letters in any quantity, mail is collected and delivered via the kiosk, five days per week (Monday through Friday), including emails except on federal holidays.
+Inmates may receive letters in any quantity, and mail is collected and delivered via the kiosk, five days per week (Monday through Friday), including emails except on federal holidays.
 All incoming mail will be opened, inspected, and scanned into the kiosk for the inmates viewing for up to 6 months.
 Mail that has been scanned will be held for two business days before being destroyed.
 To send postal mail to an inmate please follow this mailing address format:

 [Inmate's name and SID number are REQUIRED]